Signed in as:

 INSTRUCTIONS FOR PREPARING INITIATIVE PETITIONS FOR CIRCULATION

-Before you begin gathering signatures, fill in the name of the county for each page in all four of the spaces provided: in the upper right corner; in the two spaces in the paragraph that begins “We, the undersigned registered voters of the state of Missouri….” and in the paragraph just below the signature block.
+Before you begin gathering signatures, fill in the name of the county for each page in four of the five spaces provided: in the upper right corner; in the two spaces in the paragraph that begins “We, the undersigned registered voters of the state of Missouri….” and in the paragraph just below the signature block.

 In the space provided just above the signature block (the Circulator’s Affidavit) – Fill in your name, but not the county in which the page will be notarized.
 (Wait to make sure where you will have it notarized.)
 The signature pages must be notarized before you turn them in.
 They can be notarized anywhere in the state but must be notarized in Missouri.